Wimbledon to Putney walk

 The fountain sculpture (by Richard Rome) is affectionately known as ‘The Teapot’.
 The aviary was based on the design of Turin Cathedral.

 Turn left and follow the path round to the dining area in the conservatory at the back of Cannizaro House, where there is a path going down the centre of the lawn.

-- For a direct route through the park you can take this path directly away from the house, into trees at the bottom and past a pond on the right, then join a stony track which curves round to the right to its back gate.
-If you take this direct route (saving 750m), continue the directions at §C.
+- For a direct route through the park you can take this path directly away from the house, into trees at the bottom and past a pond on the right.
+If you take this direct route (saving 750m), resume the directions at [?].

 For the suggested route carry on past the house.
-On the left is a formal Sunken Garden (with a small Herb Garden behind its far right-hand corner).
-Follow the path round to the right and then veer left across a lawn to the opposite corner to pick up a path into Lady Jane's Wood.
+On the left is a formal Sunken Garden (with a small Herb Garden behind its far corner).
+Follow the path round to the right and then veer left across a lawn to the opposite corner.
+Take the left-hand of two paths into Lady Jane's Wood.